The Secret Shopper Business Consulting Services

 The Secret Shopper Business Consulting Services specialises in providing solutions for improving your sales volume, customer service, customer retention, referral business, staff training methods, sales processes, staff recruitment processes and numerous other areas.

-We have a great deal of experience and have worked with hundreds of successful businesses during our 14 years in business.
+We have a great deal of experience and have worked with hundreds of successful businesses during our over 15 years in business.

 As most of us are aware creating a new customer is massively more expensive than retaining a current customer, yet many companies’ budgets are disproportionately directed to new customer creation, rather than focusing a little more attention on retaining and growing their current customer base and working on referral word of mouth business.